Syntax Document

 }

-// match is is also supported
+// also supports match is

 fn use_com(combination c):int {